You may also be interested in

 A great deal of attention is now paid to the ethics of social research.

 There are few attempts to link human rights discourses and child poverty debates, though the fiel

-Ginny Morrow joined Young Lives in January 2011 as Deputy Director.
-She has a PhD in Social and Political Sciences and BA (Hons) in Oriental Studies (Hindi and Indian Studies) and Social Anthropology from the University of Cambridge.
-Her research focuses on children’s work, violence against children, sociological approaches to the study of childhood and children’s rights, the ethics of social research with children, children’s understandings of family, and children and ‘social capital’.
+Ginny Morrow is Visiting Professor at UCL (University College London), Institute of Education, in the Department of Social Science, Social Science Research Unit, and Thomas Coram Research Unit.
+She was Young Lives' Deputy Director from 2011 to 2017.
+Previously she held academic positions at the University of Cambridge, London School of Economics, Brunel University and the Institute of Education, where she was programme leader of the MA Sociology of Childhood and Children's Rights, from 2004 to 2010.
+Her research focuses on children’s work, violence affecting children, sociological approaches to the study of childhood and children’s rights, the ethics of social research with children, children’s understandings of family, and children and ‘social capital’.
 She has published extensively, and has been a member of numerous Advisory Groups and Research Ethics Committees.
+She also acts as Ethics Advisor on research projects.
 She was a co-editor of Childhood: A Journal of Global Child Research from 2006 to 2016.